 3 Types of Chest Pain That Won’t Kill You

 Not all chest pains are symptoms of a heart attack.
-Learn which symptoms could be signaling trouble and which are probably ok.
+Learn which symptoms could be signaling trouble and which are probably something else.

 Some types of chest pain should send you to the emergency room immediately.